kalekseev/django-geoipdb-loader/README.rst

 Helps download and keep updated maxmind's geoip db required for `django GeoIP <https://docs.djangoproject.com/en/1.10/ref/contrib/gis/geoip2/>`_

-Django versions 1.11+ are supported.
+For Django 2.2+ and python 3.6+.
+For older versions use `pip install django-geoipdb-loader<1.0`.

 Why and when to use?